paulknewton/pi-tank-watcher/PUMP.md

 ![pi](img/pi.jpg)

-The code monitors the GPIO PIN (via interrupts to avoid endlessly looping).
+The code monitors a GPIO PIN (via interrupts to avoid endlessly looping).
-In my setup, the activation of the pump triggers a high signal to the raspberry Pi, connected to pin 22 on the Model B (referred to as GPIO6).
+In my setup, the activation of the pump triggers a high signal to the raspberry Pi, connected to pin 22 on the Model B (referred to as GPIO.6).
 The ground is just connected to any of the GND pins on the Pi.

 Start the code that monitors the pump: